benstanfish/VBAUtilities/README.md

 Personal collection of VBA code modules.

+## Color Utilities

+The following modules contain several functions related to the use of color in VBA contexts.

+#### webcolors

-- webcolors: module with the 140 W3 webcolor names as public constants
+Module containing all (140) W3 webcolor color names as Public Const as **Long** datatypes.

+#### colorfuncs

-- colorfuncs: functions that convert between rgb, hex, hsb and long as well as several contrast functions
+Module containing functions that convert between rgb, hex, hsb and long as well as several contrast functions